rust1d/Variegate/README.md

 ### Variegate Token Administrator Functions

-`openToPublic`
+`openToPublic` _requires confirmation by 2nd admin_

-Allows owner to open the contract to the public.
+Allows admin to open the contract to the public.

-* Contract is closed to the public until opened by the owner.
+* Contract is closed to the public until opened by the admin.
 This cannot be undone.
 * When opened, the BNB and tokens held by the contract is converted to LP and sent to the owner to lock.

-`setAutomatedMarketMakerPair`
+`replaceAdmin(from, to)` _requires confirmation by 2nd admin_

+Replaces administrator with `from` address with the `to` address.

+`setAutomatedMarketMakerPair` _requires confirmation by 2nd admin_

 Add new LP pairs to the token.
 Necessary to support additional token features in the future.

-`setFeeless`
+`setFeeless` _requires confirmation by 2nd admin_

 Add/remove accounts from paying fees on transactions.
 Necessary to support additional token features in the future.

-`setGasLimit`
+`setGasLimit` _requires confirmation by 2nd admin_

 Change the amount of gas used during auto-processing of claims.

 * Gas for auto-processing defaults to 300,000 wei and can be changed to a value between 250,000 and 750,000 wei.

-`setPresale`
+`setPresale` _requires confirmation by 2nd admin_

 Add/remove accounts from the presale list that allows transferring tokens before the contract is public.